tokox/sio-tool/README.md

   st will save some data in some files:

   "~/.st/config"        Configuration file, including templates, etc.
-  "~/.st/session"       Session file, including cookies, handle, password, etc.
+  "~/.st/codeforces_session"    Codeforces session file, including cookies, handle, password, etc.
+  "~/.st/szkopul_session"       Szkopul session file, including token

   "~" is the home directory of current user in your system.